Tipón near Cusco: Terraces, Waterways, and Inca Engineering

 Canals and Water Basins

-Stone channels precisely guide water through the complex.
+Stone channels precisely lead water through the complex.
 Basins and branches further distribute it.
-The construction utilizes gradients, gravity, and stable stone settings without the water flow appearing chaotic.
+The construction uses gradients, gravity, and stable stonework, without the water flow appearing chaotic.

 Precision and Efficiency

-A uniform water flow made the terraces usable and demonstrates the technical prowess of the Incas.
-Small differences in elevation, clean edges, and durable channels are more crucial here than grand gestures.
+A consistent water flow made the terraces usable and demonstrates the technical strength of the Inca.
+Small elevation differences, clean edges, and durable channels are more crucial here than grand gestures.

 Agriculture on the Terraces